EdgarKlavins/Hangman-MP2/README.md

 ## Testing and Validation

+### Peer review

+After making my project aviable to others, a few things were pointed out:

+* Letter background was too dark
+* Wrong letter container was coliding with figurine on smaller resolutions
+* " You have already used this letter" text popup, had a bad placement and to bright color

+All recomendations  were tested and taken care of

 ### HTML Validation

 The W3C Markup Validation Service was used to validate the HTML of the website.
 All pages passed with no errors or warnings.